Cheb: History

 The earliest settlement in the area was a Slavic gord at what is now known as the Cheb Castle complex, north of the town centre.
 In 807 the district of today's Cheb was included in the new margraviate of East Franconia, which belonged at first to the Babenbergs, but from 906 to the margraves (marquis) of Vohburg.

 The first written mention of Cheb is from 1061.
 Děpolt II founded the castle on the site of the gord around 1125.
 In 1149, Cheb was described as a fortified marketplace.
 Emperor Frederick Barbarossa acquired Cheb in 1167.
 In 1203, it was first referred to as a town.
 It became the centre of a historical region called Egerland.

 From 1266 to 1276, the town was property of King Ottokar II of Bohemia.
 The historic town centre was established after the fire in 1270.
 King Wenceslaus II of Bohemia held the town in 1291–1304, then Albert I of Germany acquired the region.
-It wasn't until 1322 that Cheb became a permanent part of the Lands of the Bohemian Crown, when King John of Bohemia acquired it from Emperor Louis IV.
+It was not until 1322 that Cheb became a permanent part of the Lands of the Bohemian Crown, when King John of Bohemia acquired it from Emperor Louis IV.
 The later local history was marked by continued resistance against incorporation into Bohemia.

 On 5 May 1389, during a Reichstag between King Wenceslaus IV and a group of Imperial Free Cities of southwest Germany, the Treaty of Eger was agreed upon, after Wenceslaus had failed to secure his interests in the town.
 In the 15th century, Cheb was one of the largest and wealthiest towns of Kingdom of Bohemia with 7,300 inhabitants.